devluxor/common-sense-guide-to-dsa/05_optimizing_code_with_and_without_big_o.md

 ## Selection Sort

 In the last chapter, we explored an algorithm for sorting data known as Bubble Sort, which had an efficiency of _O(N<sup>2</sup>)_.
-Now we’ll learn about a third sorting algorithm called Insertion Sort that will reveal the power of analyzing scenarios beyond the worst case.
+We’re now going to dig into another sorting algorithm called Selection Sort, and see how it measures up to Bubble Sort.

 The steps of Selection Sort are as follows: